 As long as you choose a dry topping, the sky's the limit.
 Some ideas to consider are: coconut chips (interesting flavor combo with the bananas), chopped nuts (walnuts are my favorite), or coarse sugar (not too much).

-Absolutely!
+Yes!
 Just be sure they're completely thawed before adding them into the mix.
-Also note that your frozen bananas may exude water as they thaw; throw it and the bananas into the mix to maintain the right moisture balance in your muffins.
+Also note that your frozen bananas will leak water as they thaw; throw it and the bananas into the mix to maintain the right moisture balance.

 You can also replace buttermilk with plain kefir.
 Watch that texture, since it indicates moisture content, and if you add too much moisture, your muffins will be dense and gooey in the center.